MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ## Connecting to an external table
 <!-- Connecting a [!INCLUDE[navnow](includes/navnow_md.md)] table to an external table is controlled from the application code by three C/AL functions: REGISTERTABLECONNECTION,  SETDEFAULTTABLECONNECTION, and UNREGISTERTABLECONNECTION.-->

-Connecting a [!INCLUDE[navnow](includes/navnow_md.md)] table to an external table is primarily controlled from the application code and involves two opertaions: registering the table connection and setting the table connection.
+Connecting a [!INCLUDE[navnow](includes/navnow_md.md)] table to an external table is primarily controlled from the application code and involves three operations: registering the table connection, setting the table connection, and unregistering the table connection.

-### Register the table connection to the database by using a REGISTERTABLECONNECTION function call
+### Register the table connection

-The first step when connecting an external table is to call the REGISTERTABLECONNECTION function to register the connection to the external database.
+The first step when connecting an external table is to register the table connection for use.
+There are two ways to do this.
+One way is to call the REGISTERTABLECONNECTION function from code.
+The other way is to use the New-NAVTableConnection cmdlet from the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)].

+-  Using the REGISTERTABLECONNECTION function provides a more dynamic and customizable way of registering a table connection.
+When registered by the REGISTERTABLECONNECTION function, the connection is registered for the current client session only and will clear once the session has ended.

+-  Using the New-NAVTableConnection cmdlet provides a more static and global way of registering a table connection.
+The registered table connection is stored to the application database, which makes it always available for all client sessions.

+#### Using the REGISTERTABLECONNECTION function
+You can call the EGISTERTABLECONNECTION function from anywhere in your application, depending on what you want to achieve.
+For example, this could be when the company is initialized, as in the example that follows, or from the page that uses the external table.
 The REGISTERTABLECONNECTION function has the following syntax:

 ```
 REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, <Name>, <ConnectionString>)
 ```
 where:

--   `<Name>` specifies a name to assign the the connection.
-You will use this name when set the connection.
+-   `<Name>` - specifies a name to assign the the connection.
+You use this name to identify and manage the connection.
--   `<Connection>` specifies the data source name (DNS), or connection string, to the database that contains the external table.
+-   `<Connection>` - specifies the connection string, or data source name (DSN), to the database that contains the external table.
 The connection string specifies information about the external databse, like the database server (and instance), the database name, and the login credentials.

-The following are REGISTERTABLECONNECTION function calls for some typical connection strings:
+The following sections are REGISTERTABLECONNECTION function calls for some typical connection strings.
+The brackets `<>` indicate information that you substitute with information specific to your enviromnent.

 **SQL Server database with SQL authentication**

-With SQL Server authentication, the SQL Server stores the username and password for the login.
+With SQL Server authentication, the SQL Server stores the user name and password for the login.
 The server is identified by the its name or IP address, and the database instance:

 ```
-REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnection1>', 'Data Source=<mydbserver\mydbinstance>;Initial Catalog=<myexternaldb1>;User ID=<sqlusername>;Password=<p@ssword>');
+REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnectionName>', 'Data Source=<mydbserver>\<mydbinstance>;Initial Catalog=<myexternaldb>;User ID=<username>;Password=<p@ssword>');
 ```

 **SQL Server database with trusted authentication**